Do I Have Water Rights on My Property

 • Economic factors, such as the value of water for agricultural production, industrial processes, municipal supply, and recreational activities, can influence water rights decisions and priorities.

-• Market-based mechanisms, such as water trading and pricing schemes, may be employed to manage water allocation and encourage efficient usage.
+• Market-based mechanisms, such as water trading and the pricing schemes, may be employed to manage water allocation and encourage efficient usage.

 7. Technological Advances: